-This better than takeaway Crispy Salt and Chilli Chips with Masala flavour for chips lovers.
+Better than takeaway Indian style Chilli Chips with Masala flavour for chips lovers.
 Super quick and easy to make at home with cupboard and freezer-friendly ingredients!
 Perfect as an appetizer or party snack!

-Salt and chilli chips are one of the most popular appetizers in the UK.
-You might also like Chinese Takeaway Salt & Pepper Chips which is our viewers’ favourite chips recipe on our website.
-In this post, I would like to share Indian style dry salt and chilli masala fries.
+Fried chips are one of the most popular appetizers in the UK.
+In this post, I would like to share Indian style dry chilli fries.
 Soon to be your favourite appetizer!

 Why do you need to try this recipe